 Vinyl Technology Celebrates DPE Suit Production Milestone

-The foundation of excellence is built with teh quality of your actions and the integrity of your dedication.
+The foundation of excellence is built with the quality of your actions and the integrity of your dedication.

 Vinyl Technology celebrates a significant achievement with over 246,285 DPE suits produced, demonstrating a strong commitment to safety in the defense industry.